 Daniel Ashton is a gifted violinist.
 He also plays viola, cello, bass, oboe, and any number of brass instruments, as well as being an excellent choral conductor.
 He works as a computer programmer for the North American Division of Seventh-day Adventists in the Washington DC area.
 His leadership, as key player and guide for the various chamber groups and orchestras, is very necessary to making Chamber Music Weekend possible.

 Vicki Ashton, Daniel’s wife, provides invaluable help with Chamber Music Weekend registration and with general question-answering and problem-solving throughout the festival.
 She also serves as one of our hostesses.
 Vicki plays bass in the orchestra and sometimes violin.
 Their son, William, also an avid chamber musician, works with the North American Division of Seventh-day Adventists.
-Their daughter, Beth, has produced the first child in the next generation of the Ashton family.
-Beth and her husband, Eric, live in Maryland.
+Their daughter, Beth, with her husband, Eric, and their small daughter, Rose, live in Maryland.

 Ted Ashton holds a doctorate in math from the University of Georgia.
 A fine cellist, his love for chamber music is intense, which is very obvious to anyone who has enjoyed being a part of his groups.
 His leadership and enthusiasm help set the tone for Chamber Music Weekend.
 And in case there is a need for violin, viola, or bass, rather than cello, he’s available and willing.

 Heidi Ashton, Ted’s wife, is the gracious hostess in charge of meal service for Chamber Music Weekend, a role that earns her much well deserved appreciation from both participants and staff.
-Heidi is part time librarian, and also taking graduate classes micro biology Their son, James, plays viola, and is currently working in the New York City Their daughter, Jolene, is married to Austin, who is working his doctorate in biology.
+Heidi is part time librarian, and also taking graduate classes micro biology Their son, James, plays viola, and is currently working in New York City as a sound engineer.
+Their daughter, Jolene, is married to Austin, who is working his doctorate in biology.
 Heidi enjoys playing cello with CMW chamber groups.